MrGreensWorkshop/RasPiPicoSDK_PicoDRO/README.md

 ### Running

 1. Make sure you watch the video at the top of the page.
-2. Build this test circuit for Raspberry Pi Pico
+2. Build the circuit below.

 <img src="/docs/PicoDroCircuitDiagram.jpg" max-height="300" alt="DIY digital readout with Linear scales using Raspberry Pi Pico">